 Afterwards, the new Protocol Application is listed in the catalog of pre-defined Protocol Applications.
 It may be assigned to Devices in a subsequent step.

-Example: Download Service Endpoint onto PC in Service Network¶
+Example: User Downloads Service Endpoint onto PC in Service Network¶

 MRS provides a Service Endpoint for download.
 It must be installed on the "Access Device" (e.g. a PC) located in a Service Network.
-That enables encrypted protocol routing between the "Access Device" and MRS hosted on MindSphere, so that MRS can forward such encrypted traffic to Device Networks.
+By doing so, you enable encrypted protocol routing between your "Access Device" and MRS hosted on MindSphere, so that MRS can forward such encrypted traffic to Device Networks.

 For instance, if a technician named User Europe wants to perform remote service or maintenance on a Device located in another network, then he or she has to install such a Service Endpoint on their PC.

 Download of Service Endpoints is subject to export control and regulation (ECC).
-Please read and accept the related terms & conditions before the download of the related ZIP archive will proceed.
+Please tick the associated check box and read and accept the displayed terms & conditions before the download of the related ZIP archive will proceed.

 Please expand the ZIP containing the Service Endpoint after download.
 Then the related files become visible in the underlying system's Operating System.
 The Service Endpoint's executable is called "mrs-client".

 Example: Onboard a Device to MRS as a Service Asset¶

 Open the Device Tree via the blue hexagon in the top left corner of MRS V.2 and navigate to a Site - here: Munich.
 Then select "Create Device" in the top right corner.